MrNavaStar/Singularity/README.md

 Singularity is unique when it comes to the world of network sync mods/plugins.
 While tools like [InvSync](https://github.com/MrNavaStar/InvSync) or [HuskSync](https://github.com/WiIIiam278/HuskSync) require an external database to work, Singularity does not.
 All data transfers are done over the network, with velocity acting as a data broker.
-This allows for extremely rapid synchronization and dead simple configuration.
+This allows for extremely rapid synchronization and dead simple setup/configuration.

 To get started, simply install singularity on your velocity proxy and install the appropriate version on your backend server (fabric, forge, paper).